-Long-term liabilities include but are not limited to Revenue Bonds and Notes Payable.
+Long-term liabilities include but are not limited to revenue bonds.

 As discussed in Note 1 above, the government-wide Statement of Net Position and Statement of Activities and the fund financial statements are presented using the modified cash basis of accounting.
 Any outstanding long-term debt or long-term liabilities are not reported on the financial statements of the City.
-The City reports the principal and interest payments on long-term debt as Debt Service expenditures.
+The City reports the principal and interest payments on long-term debt as debt service expenditures.